Hopeful-ly/Hopeful-ly/README.md

-Flour brands of choice: Python, Typescript.
+Utensils of choice: Python, Typescript.

-Flour packs in the drawer: Java, Go
+Mostly unused ones, in the drawer: Java, Go

-Waiting for delivery on: Rust, C#
+Waiting for delivery on: Rust, C#, Elixir

 Wanna-buy list: Zig, C, Swift